Foundation

 What is a foundation?

-A foundation has a board, but no members and no shareholders.
-Therefore, a general meeting of members is not needed.
-If you decide to appoint a supervisory board, you must lay this down in the articles of association.
+A foundation always has a board of directors.
+If you decide to also appoint a supervisory board, you must lay this down in the articles of association (statuten).
 A supervisory board monitors the board of directors.
+It is not mandatory to appoint a supervisory board.

-The purpose of a foundation may be different from serving as a charity.
-For example, professional football clubs, broadcasting companies, hospitals, museums, laboratories and healthcare institutions can also be a stichting.
+Besides being used as a legal form for charities, the foundation also has other uses For example, professional football clubs, broadcasting companies, hospitals, museums, laboratories, and healthcare institutions can also be a stichting.

 Setting up a foundation